 Senior Project Information

 The senior project provides an opportunity for senior-level students to demonstrate the skills and expertise they have developed in their chosen academic field.
-As you prepare for your senior project:
+As you prepare for your senior project, think about:

-- Integration—It requires students to integrate their varied learning experiences into a single, comprehensive project.
+- Integration—The senior project requires students to integrate their varied learning experiences into a single, comprehensive project.